 (A) In accordance with Chapter 119. of the Revised Code and by an affirmative vote of a majority of its members, the state vision professionals board, for any of the reasons specified in division (B) of this section, shall refuse to grant a certificate of licensure to practice optometry to an applicant and may, with respect to a licensed optometrist, do one or more of the following:

-(1) Suspend the operation of any certificate of licensure, topical ocular pharmaceutical agents certificate, or therapeutic pharmaceutical agents certificate, or all certificates granted by it to the optometrist;
+(1) Suspend the operation of any certificate of licensure granted by it to the optometrist;

-(3) Limit or otherwise place restrictions on any or all of the certificates;
+(3) Limit or otherwise place restrictions on the certificate of licensure;

 (4) Reprimand the optometrist;